 brachytherapy product.
 Vivos's proposed brachytherapy products incorporate patented technology developed for Battelle Memorial Institute (“Battelle”) at Pacific Northwest National Laboratory, a

 leading research institute for government and commercial customers.
-Battelle has granted ADMD an exclusive license to patents covering these developments for manufacturing, processing and
+Battelle has granted Vivos an exclusive license to patents covering these developments for manufacturing, processing and

 applications for medical isotopes (the “Battelle License”).

-A prominent team of radiochemists, scientists and engineers, collaborating with strategic partners, including national laboratories, universities and private corporations, lead Vivos’s
+A prominent team of radiochemists, scientists and engineers, collaborating with strategic partners, including national laboratories, universities and private corporations, lead Vivos’ development

 The Company’s overall objective is to empower physicians, medical researchers, and ultimately, patients, by providing them with essential radionuclides that, until now, have not been practical or